nvmwill/nexmo-developer/_tutorials/en/video/create-a-session/python/1-create-session-media-router.md

 product: video
 ---

 You can use the Vonage Video Python library to generate Vonage Video sessions.
-Each session has a unique session ID, which you can use in an Vonage Video client library to connect to an Vonage Video session.
+Each session has a unique session ID, which you can use in a Vonage Video client library to connect to a Vonage Video session.
 (See [Joining a Session](/video/tutorials/joining-a-session))

 ## Creating a session that uses the Vonage Video Media Router